 Ryan Kaji house is a spacious 6,200 square foot residence inside a private gated community.
 This house is the same one featured in many of his videos.
 His family also owns three other properties in the area, including a $1.2 million production studio and two separate homes.
 In addition to sharing a home with his parents, Ryan also lives with his twin sisters, Emma and Kate.

 It should come as no surprise, but Forbes ranks Ryan as both the highest-paid child on YouTube and the highest-paid creator on the platform.
 He earned this honor in 2019, but he also landed the top spot in 2018.
 And his popularity doesn't seem to be dying down anytime soon.
-Not too shabby for an 8-year-old.
+Not too shabby for a pre-tween.

 Although he's the most popular, Ryan isn't the only kid making big bucks on YouTube.
 Anastasia Radzinskaya is another child YouTube personality to keep on your radar.
 Known as Nastya, this 5-year-old YouTuber has over 107 million subscribers.
 Anastasia also has cerebral palsy.
 As a baby, doctors told her parents she would never be able to walk, talk, or enjoy a high quality of life.
 Her parents began recording Anastasia to journal her progress.
 Her videos took off.
 And in 2019, she earned $18 million, making her the third highest-paid content creator on YouTube.

 While Ryan's YouTube career will eventually come to an end, that doesn't mean this content creator will just hang up his creative hat.
 Even though he made more money last year than most people do in their lifetime, Ryan still has big plans when he finally grows up.
 It's his hope to one day become a video game developer.
 And with a branded Ryan's World video game already under his belt, his aspirations seem highly attainable.